YU000jp/logseq-plugin-side-block/readme.md

 ## Showcase / Questions / Ideas / Help

 > Go to the [discussion](https://github.com/YU000jp/logseq-plugin-side-block/discussions) tab to ask and find this kind of things.

+- This plugin relies on Logseq's DOM structure.
+If the DOM structure changes due to a Logseq version update, styles may not be applied.
+We will adjust the CSS to deal with it.
+If you notice something, please raise an issue.

 ## Prior art & Credit